ItsDefinetlyNotMe/spaceballs/readme.md

 ```
 ![image of a plot](./images/example_figure.png)
 in either options more details can be printed with the 'print details' button or the '-p' option respectively.

+Furthermore the option -e allows for the setting of an epsilon that must be between collisions, this can be set to 0 to allow the ball to collide twice or more with the same planet at once.
+This can also be set to regulate float imprecision, which might allow for otherwise illegal collisions